mit-cml/iot-website-source/docs/src/app/pages/Arduino101Intro.md

 # Platform: Arduino 101

+<h3>Please note: The tutorials in this section all depend on an Arduino model no longer sold, the Arduino 101.
+We plan to provide revised tutorials for current Arduino models.
+For specific technical questions, search or post on our [community discussion forum](https://community.appinventor.mit.edu/). -- The App Inventor Team 3/31/22</h3>

 The Arduino 101 is a version of the popular Arduino platform based on the Intel&reg; Curie&trade; chipset.
 It has the same form factor as many other Arduino but supports built-in Bluetooth&reg; low energy.

 <a href="/assets/resources/edu.mit.appinventor.iot.arduino101.aix">Download the Arduino 101 extension</a>